 If a family desires to move and terminate their tenancy with the PHA, they must give at least 30 calendar days advance written notice to the PHA of their intent to vacate.
-When a family gives less than 30 days notice due to circumstances beyond their control the PHA, at its discretion, may waive the 30-day requirement.
-If the family vacates without a 30-day written notice, the current months' rent will be charged with any other rent due and damages that occurred before the dwelling unit was determined to be vacated by the Authority.
+When a family must give less than 30 days' notice due to circumstances beyond their control the PHA, at its discretion, may waive the 30-day requirement.
+If the family vacates the unit without a 30-day notice, the current month's rent will be charged with any other rent due and damages that occurred before the dwelling unit was determined to be vacated by the Authority.

-Hold over Clause: If the tenant has given notice to move and then fails to vacate the property, eviction proceeding may be initiated.
+Hold over Clause: If the tenant has given notice to move and then fails to vacate the property, eviction proceedings may be initiated.